 The program appears to be a huge scam interview conducted by this newspaper shows.
 Persons interviewed in Enugu and Imo states both in southeastern Nigeria said there is nothing to show regarding the federal government school program in their state.

 In Imo state, Mr. Otunne Steve told this newspaper that there is no school feeding program going on in his state.
 I know children that attend public schools in Owerri and they are not fed and have not been fed any day by any government he told our reporter.

 Mr. Steve challenged the Nigerian government or its agents to publish any school in Imo state, the address, and location where the program is taking place for verification.

 Mr. Epsilon Delta who is an Enugu resident said there is no school feeding program in his state.
-I am yet to see any school being fed by the federal government in Enugu state he told WEST AFRICA REPORTERS.
+I am yet to see any school being fed by the federal government in Enugu state he told MAWA Foundation.

 In Ilorin, headquarters of Kwara, a state in north-central Nigeria, Mrs. Zainab Balogun, the Head of Research and Statistics Unit, Kwara Ministry of Education, Speaking to a local newspaper Premium Times said, the implementation of school feeding programme was underway in the state and has not commenced.
 Although she said forms have been given out and interviews are being conducted for the food vendors in preparation for takeoff.

 Our reporter spoke to clusters of parents and teachers in Ilorin, and they confirmed that the federal government has not started any school feeding programme in the state.
 Mr. Oni, one of the parents our reporter spoke to said, we are hearing about the program but in reality, there is nothing like that in Ilorin yet.
 And if they say there is they should show us the evidence.